Is Glaucoma A Hereditary Eye Condition?in Boston, MA

 If it’s caught in the early stages, you may be able to avoid further vision loss.
 Some people are at more risk than others when it comes to developing glaucoma.

 That’s why it’s so important to know your risk.
 Your risk can be higher if you have a family history of glaucoma but it isn’t the only risk factor.
-Keep reading to find out if glaucoma is a hereditary eye condition!
+Keep reading to find out if glaucoma in Boston is a hereditary eye condition!

 Genetics